Neuroendocrine Tumor Treatment

 Neuroendocrine tumor treatment strategies are often determined by the tumor’s location and whether it has affected other tissues and organs.
-These tumors can be found in many places in the body, such as the lungs, brain and gastrointestinal tract, which includes the stomach, intestines and pancreas (neuroendocrine tumors of the pancreas are described as islet cell tumors).
+These tumors can originate in many places in the body, such as the lungs and gastrointestinal tract, which includes the stomach, intestines and pancreas.

 The multispecialty team of treatment experts specializing in neuroendocrine tumors in Moffitt Cancer Center’s Gastrointestinal Oncology Program has an array of options available for treating a patient’s individual condition.
 These treatment options take into account the patient’s medical history, the tumor’s unique characteristics and other factors.
 After an extensive consultation and evaluation, a patient’s neuroendocrine tumor team may recommend one or more of the following treatments: